JarrettBillingsley/adi/notes.md

 4. spans cannot be bisected.
 	- that leaves two non-contiguous spans with the same owner, which makes no sense
 	- have to shorten existing span, then create new span

+## Analysis algorithm

+(reconstructing my thoughts from the Python code)

+**The analyzer has two work queues,** one for functions and one for jump tables. `analyzeQueue` picks jobs off the front to do until they're both empty.

+**Function analysis** starts at an entry point.
+It starts decoding instructions there, extending a BB until it hits control flow.
+That ends the BB and possibly starts a new one (or stops analysis).

+It also logs jump/branch targets as it sees them, and......
+Okay it's not really as elegant or straightforward as I was thinking

+Maybe this can be done differently.
+Two phases?

+First "roughing" phase feels out the boundaries of the function.
+It's not *guaranteed* that a function's code is contiguous, but it's pretty common.
+So, we can kinda follow control flow to see where it goes, until we get to a return/halt instruction.
+Jumps to unexplored/other functions and calls can be ignored at this point.

+We can build up "proto-BBs" by having ranges of instructions which we know "belong" to this function.
+But we won't actually modify the span map yet.
+This will avoid all the "nudging the end of the BB up by 1 byte over and over" that the old algorithm did.

+## **ASSUMPTION:** instructions will never cross segments.

+- `https://wiki.nesdev.com/w/index.php/Tricky-to-emulate_games` lists only a *single* game that breaks this rule (The Magic of Scheherazade)
+- for practical reasons, I really doubt programmers would do this very much

+## **ASSUMPTION:** a single function's code will be entirely contained within one segment.

+- if it isn't, we can split it into two functions and have the first tailcall the other.